mattie-ji/FPP-21-Geometry/README.txt

     2. Produces a map of the fake projective plane into $\mathbb{C}P^6$ using sections of $5H$.
 This image of the fake projective plane will turn out to be singular.
     3. Computes explicit quadratics vanishing on the basis of $6$ global sections of $5H$.
 - [4H-Torsion.nb](4H-Torsion.nb) : Computes explicit quadratics vanishing on the sections $4H + D$, $4H + D_1$, and $4H + D + D_1$ and checks that $2H + D_1$ and $2H + D + D_1$ has no non-trivial sections.

+All Mathematica files involve some computations of finding random points on certain curves and surfaces.
+Please try re-running the file again if the results are inconsistent with what's in the folder [Equations](Equations).
+We also provide a standard set of pre-computed points in the folder [Dependency](Dependency) for consistency.

 ### Magma Files
 - [3H-Reduction.txt](3H-Reduction.txt) finds two finite field solutions of linear cuts representing $3H + D_1$ and $3H + D + D_1$.